AscendXP/gfn-electron-xp/README.md

 🛎️ Notifications when the game is ready

-🧪 Experimental: arm64, Windows .exe, .deb & .rpm builds  (untested)
+🧪 Experimental: arm64, Windows .exe, .deb & .rpm builds  (untested) (focus is on AppImages)

 ♻️ Auto-builds with latest Electron + Auto-update support (in builds labeled GeForce_NOW_Auto-Update)